 For a student to be admitted to St. Andrew’s College, the college must be satisfied of his/her academic, vocational and psychological fitness, and that her/his financial means are adequate.
 The applicant will be notified promptly of the decision regarding their application.
 Upon success, the student will receive a faculty advisor and course information and be eligible to register for classes.

-Members of the Order of Ministry who are seeking admission to the Order of Ministry of the United Church of Canada are required to complete an educational component.
+Members of the Order of Ministry who are seeking admission to the Order of ministry of the United Church of Canada are required to complete an educational component.
+St. Andrew’s College offers the courses necessary to complete the program of study for Admission to The United Church of Canada.
 The admission process is overseen by the appropriate unit of the General Council of the United Church of Canada.
-St. Andrew’s College will supervise this program of study, and will provide reports as requested.

 If you are interested in becoming a student at St. Andrew’s please download the pertinent application form.
 Once you have completed the form send it in with the application fee to: